misurida/eg-elements/doc/Modal.md

 ## Usage

-Modals can be displayed using `*<modal>*`.
+Modals can be displayed using `<modal>`.

 The modal content can be anything passed using slots for any of the three zones of the modal:

 - The header (on the top) displays generally a title.
 - The body (on the middle, default slot) can display anything.
-- The footer (on the bottom) generally used to display buttons.
+- The footer (on the bottom) generally used to display buttons ([EgButton](https://github.com/misurida/eg-elements/blob/master/doc/EgButton.md)).
 Traditionally, there is a button to confirm the action, and a button to go back and close the modal.

 ## Events